duracell80/midnight-sectors/README.md

 - A 2 hour movie = 85 sectors and 71 deconds or 0.85 hedrons (02:00:00 = 00:85:71)
 - A 45 minute bus ride takes 32 sectors and 14 deconds (00:45:00 = 00:32:14)

+#### Synchronization with Mars
+- The Martian Time-Slip
+- The Decons
+- The some 20 minutes communcation lag over distance (Recorded Video Messaging)

+Settlements on Mars would likely be commerce focused.
+Inspired by the Martain Time-Slip, midnight-sectors provides an approximation between time on Earth and Mars for the purpose of delivering messages back to Earth in synchronicity of human refrenced time.
+Human communication between Earth and Mars could benefit from a method of equating time between the two locations taking into account the lag in time of sending data.
+For example sending radio signals back to Earth could take up to 20 sexagesimal minutes.
+Placing universal time on Mars slightly ahead of universal time on Earth provides a way to send a message at say 10:25 (25% past 10) in the morning on Mars and have it delivered or played back at 10:25 (25% past 10) on Earth.

+Whereas PKD (Phillip K Dick) imagined the time at midnight to be frozen to celebrate Mars as a distinct civilization from Earth, freezing time doesn't make too much logical sense in practical life.
+Therefore the first 36 sectors after midnight (The Decons) can be aproximated to a percentage.
+The progress of the time slip can be measured and at the end of the time slip (The Decons).
+This time slip provides the perfect calculation to make Mars be consistantly ahead of Earth by 36 sectors.
+Giving a mechanisim to send a message from Mars timestamped with a local Mars time that would then almost equate to a real time on Earth.

 #### Terms For The Day
 - Lumin (A whole of 864 sectors = 1 day of 24 hours, lumen = light, day is light)
 - Segment (Octal division of the day into 8.64 parts of up to 100 sectors each)